-I’ve written about each of the above marketing tactics and told you that they are underutilized.
+I’ve written about each of the above first-mover advantage marketing tactics and told you that they are underutilized.

-I’ve tried to outline how you can find untapped channels, with case studies and actionable strategies, in this article.
+I’ve tried to outline how you can find untapped channels, with case studies and actionable strategies, in this article so that you stand a chance of gaining first-mover advantage.
 But, the caveat is that it isn’t an exact science.

 Once you see a new marketing strategy or platform – don’t procrastinate before experimenting with it.
 Once it’s execution becomes easier, other marketers will jump and make the strategy easier.

-Have you had success with implementing a new marketing strategy?
-What’s your experience with first mover’s advantage?
+Have you had success with implementing a new marketing strategy and procuring first-mover advantage?
+What’s your experience with first-mover advantage?

 See How My Agency Can Drive More Traffic to Your Website